Top 10 Destinations in Rwanda You Must Visit

 For a deeper cultural experience, head to Nyamirambo, a lively neighborhood in Kigali.
 Take a walking tour with the Nyamirambo Women’s Center, try Rwandan street food, shop at colorful markets, and enjoy live music and storytelling.

+Highlights: Local tours, food, and community life.
 Perfect if you want to experience Rwanda beyond the tourist spots.

 7. Musanze (Ruhengeri)